genesiscommunitysuccess/docs/docs/03_server/04_event-handler/06_testing.md

 If you use Genesis Console, this gives you a simple way of testing components.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.
 2. Enter the IP address of your server, in this case **localhost**.
-If you get blank page without any response, then this is probably because you don't have [NGINX configured].
+If you get a blank page without any response, then this is probably because you don't have [NGINX configured].
-3. Log in with the username and password of your genesis user.
+3. Log in with the username and password of your Genesis user.
 This starts the Genesis Console, and you will see a list of tabs along the top of the screen.
 4. Click on the **RESOURCES tab**.
 5. Filter the **Resource type** to show only Event Handlers.